ViacheslavSoroka/VSPromise/README.md

 ## Installation

-VSPromise supports two methods for installing the library in a project.
+VSPromise supports two methods for installing it in a project.

 #### Installation with CocoaPods